Classification of Self-Dual Vertex Operator Superalgebras of Central Charge at Most 24: Vertex Operator Superalgebras

-Conversely: \begin{prop} Let $V$ be a \svoa{} such that $V^{\bar0}$ is \strat{} and $V^{\bar1}$ is a simple current of order~2 (and in particular irreducible and self-contragredient) as $V^{\bar0}$-module, with positive $L_0$-grading.
-Then $V$ is \strat{}. \end{prop} \begin{proof} The assumptions on the $L_0$-grading immediately imply that $V$ is of CFT-type.
+Conversely: \begin{prop} Let $V$ be a \svoa{} whose even part $V^{\bar0}$ is \strat{} and whose odd part $V^{\bar1}$ is a simple current of order~2 (and in particular irreducible and self-contragredient) as $V^{\bar0}$-module, with positive $L_0$-grading.
+Then $V$ is \strat{}. \end{prop} \begin{proof} The assumptions on the $L_0$-grading imply that $V$ is of CFT-type.
 It is not difficult to see that $V$ is simple and self-contragredient.
 The rationality of $V^{\bar0}$ implies the rationality of $V$ \cite{DH12}.
-Moreover, $V$ is $C_2$-cofinite by \cite{ABD04}. \end{proof} We note that a priori (without using \cite{Miy15,CM16}, see \cite{DRY21}) the assumption of rationality of $V^{\bar0}$ is stronger than the assumption of rationality of $V$.
+Moreover, $V$ is $C_2$-cofinite by \cite{ABD04}. \end{proof} We note that a priori (without using \cite{Miy15,CM16}, see \cite{DRY22}) the assumption of rationality of $V^{\bar0}$ is stronger than the assumption of rationality of $V$.
 Indeed, the former is equivalent to $V$ being rational and $\sigma$-rational (under some assumptions) \cite{DH14}.
 If we wanted to avoid using the heavy machinery of \cite{Miy15,CM16}, for the purposes of this text, we could simply \emph{assume} the regularity of $V^{\bar0}$.

-We can also relate the positivity conditions for a \svoa{} $V$ and its even part $V^{\bar0}$: \begin{prop} Let $V$ be \strat{} \svoa{} satisfying the positivity condition.
-Then also $V^{\bar0}$ satisfies the positivity condition. \end{prop} \begin{proof} This follows from the result in \cite{DRY21} that every irreducible $V^{\bar0}$-module appears as a submodule of an irreducible untwisted or $\sigma$-twisted $V$-module. \end{proof} Conversely, it is clear that any untwisted or $\sigma$-twisted $V$-module is an untwisted $V^{\bar0}$-module.
+We can also relate the positivity conditions for a \svoa{}~$V$ and for its even part $V^{\bar0}$: \begin{prop} Let $V$ be a \strat{} \svoa{} satisfying the positivity condition.
+Then also $V^{\bar0}$ satisfies the positivity condition. \end{prop} \begin{proof} This follows from the result in \cite{DRY22} that every irreducible $V^{\bar0}$-module appears as a submodule of an irreducible untwisted or $\sigma$-twisted $V$-module. \end{proof} Conversely, by definition, any untwisted or $\sigma$-twisted $V$-module is an untwisted $V^{\bar0}$-module.
 Hence, if $V^{\bar0}$ is simple, rational and satisfies the positivity condition, then also $V$ satisfies the positivity condition.

 For the purposes of this text we define: \begin{defi} A vertex operator (super)algebra is called \emph{nice} if it is \strat{} and satisfies the positivity condition. \end{defi}